Rental Portfolio Strategies · · 18 min read

 Disadvantages:

-1. Increased interest rates may be associated with the dscr program, as debt service coverage ratio financing often comes with higher interest rates compared to traditional financing, reflecting the increased risk that lenders associate with these funding types.
+1. Cost: DSCR financing may be associated with higher interest rates compared to traditional financing, reflecting the increased risk that lenders associate with these funding types.
 Investors should be prepared for potentially higher borrowing costs.

-2. Down Payment Requirements: Investors often encounter elevated down payment requirements, generally ranging from 20% to 25%.
+2. Fees: Investors often encounter elevated fees, generally ranging from 20% to 25%.
 This can limit accessibility for some investors, particularly those with limited upfront capital.

-3. Potential for Overleveraging: The ease of securing debt financing may encourage investors to take on more obligations than they can manage.
+3. Overextension: The ease of securing debt financing may encourage investors to take on more obligations than they can manage.
 This can lead to financial strain, especially if rental income fluctuates or unexpected expenses arise, highlighting the need for careful financial planning.

-4. The dscr program may impose prepayment penalties, which can increase the overall cost of borrowing and limit flexibility in refinancing or selling the asset.
+4. Lenders may impose restrictions, which can increase the overall cost of borrowing and limit options in refinancing or selling the asset.

-5. The dscr program typically requires a minimum ratio of 1.0 to 1.25 for loan eligibility, which can restrict options for properties that do not meet this threshold.
+5. The program typically requires a minimum credit score, which can restrict options for properties that do not meet this threshold.

 The central node represents the DSCR program.
 The green branches show the benefits, while the red branches highlight the drawbacks.
 Each point under these categories provides specific insights into what investors should consider.